61572 is the only British inside cylinder 4-6-0 to be preserved.

 In March 2012 61572 returned to traffic on the North Norfolk Railway.
 It was outshopped in LNER apple green once again.

 Since returning to steam in 2012, 61572 completed over 90 steamings in 2013, including a visit to the Gloucestershire & Warwickshire Railway in May of that year and on the 5th October, it hauled the Sheringham to Holt leg of the Wandering 1500 charter, which ran from Liverpool Street to Holt, hauled by 70013 Oliver Cromwell, exactly fifty years to the day that 61572 hauled the original tour from Broad Street.

 In September 2015 61572 ran into the stop blocks at Holt station which demolished the stop blocks and resulted in the buffers of the engine riding ridding up onto the wall behind the stop blocks.
 The locomotive was subsequently removed to Weybourne where it was examined by the relevant safety authorities before it was stripped down to properly access the damage.
 The rectification work that was needed was undertaken as part of the winter maintenance allowing the locomotive to return to service in 2016.

 It is planned that the locomotive will be equipped to work over the Network Rail section to Cromer but there are no plans to run on other parts of the main line.

 The boiler certificate expires in November 2020.

-The plan is that the overhaul of the locomotive will be completed as soon as possible after its withdrawal from service as the owners and NNR are keen to have it back in service quickly.
+The plan was that the overhaul of the locomotive would be completed as soon as possible after its withdrawal from service as the owners and NNR are keen to have it back in service quickly.